55: No Such Thing As Samurai Nail Clippers

 I read about a guy who invented a helmet that you would...

-So one of the big problems, obviously, when you were going into a fire was that you would smother yourself with the smoke and you would pass out.
+So one of the big problems, obviously, when you're going into a fire was that you would smother yourself with the smoke and you'd pass out.
 So everyone was trying to work out.

 In 1823, a guy called Charles Dean invented a helmet that had a hose attached to it.
 So you would go in and you'd have air pushed in through the hose so you could breathe.